What drives us? Understanding personality in the workplace

-A person with high dominance has many ideas and opinions, and he is eager to share them with those around him.
+An employee with high dominance has many ideas and opinions and is eager to share them with those around them.
 They are hands-on and focused on producing results, valuing independence and autonomy above all.
-In most day-to-day situations, he will be competitive and will challenge himself and those around to put their ideas into action.
-He aggressively pursues his own goals.
+In most day-to-day situations, they will be competitive and will challenge themselves and those around them to put their ideas into action.
+They aggressively pursue their own goals.

-The high-dominance employee is a “get-it-done” type of person, technically-oriented, preferring the world of things and facts rather than that of people and relationships.
-Naturally innovative and venturesome, he can be critical of the status quo and “the way it’s always been done.”
+The high-dominance employee is a “get-it-done” type of person, is technically-oriented, and prefers the world of things and facts rather than that of people and relationships.
+Naturally innovative and venturesome, they can be critical of the status quo and “the way it’s always been done.”
 This employee’s way is better.
-Just ask him.
+Just ask them.

 In the extreme, a high-dominance worker will be fiercely individualistic.
 This may be exactly what’s needed in entrepreneurial, uncertain, or risky work roles.
-He is undaunted by criticism, although this can create a barrier to his accepting and acting on external feedback at times.
-His communication style can be sharp and direct.
+They are undaunted by criticism, although this can create a barrier to their accepting and acting on external feedback at times.
+Their communication style can be sharp and direct.